Page last updated 24 September 2024

 If English is not your country's first language, you will be required to provide evidence to show you meet the UK Border Agency and the University's minimum English Language requirements.
 Further details are available on our English Language Requirements webpage

-This module can be taken as a stand-alone CPD course, or used to build up credits towards the following named postgraduate qualification by completing the module assessment:
+This module can be taken as a stand-alone CPD course, or used to build up credits towards the PG Diploma or Masters in Transport Engineering and Planning postgraduate qualification by completing the module assessment.

 On completion of this module, students are able to: